SECURE YOUR SPOT FOR THE KONG AGENTIC ERA WORLD TOUR GOVERN A2A TRAFFIC WITH KONG'S NEW AGENT GATEWAY DON’T MISS API + AI SUMMIT 2026 SEPT 30 – OCT 1

 ### Security and compliance

-Finally, Kong keeps more of the safety and governance model in the gateway and platform layer itself, including NeMo Guardrails, ai-prompt-guard, and a custom guardrails framework for third-party APIs.
+Kong also keeps more of the safety and governance model in the gateway and platform layer itself, including NeMo Guardrails, ai-prompt-guard, and a custom guardrails framework for third-party APIs.
 LiteLLM does provide safety controls too, but it leans more on integrations, provider controls, and project or key-level guardrail assignment.

 For buyers evaluating security in production, the more useful distinction is not whether a safety feature exists, but whether auth, guardrails, and policies can be enforced centrally across the core traffic patterns of the business.